+ve

+in Check your learning 12.2

+sts Remember and understand

-- 1 What is inflation? - 2 Why does inflation reduce our ability to purchase as much as before with the same amount of money? - 3 What is a sufficiently low level of inflation according to the Reserve Bank of Australia? - 4 How is inflation measured in Australia?
+1 What is inflation?

+2 Why does inflation reduce our ability to purchase as much as before with the same amount of money?

+1 3 What is a sufficiently low level of inflation according to the Reserve Bank of Australia?

+ls 4 How is inflation measured in Australia?

+to Apply and analyse
-- 5 Which of the following factors may contribute to an increase in inflation caused by strong demand?

-- a Consumer confidence falls.

-- b Business confidence rises.

-- c Interest rates rise

-- d The government increases income tax.

-- 6 Why would an increase in the cost of coffee beans lead to higher cappuccino prices?
+ore 5 Which of the following factors may contribute to an increase in inflation caused by strong demand? a Consumer confidence falls. b Business confidence rises. c Interest rates rise d The government increases income tax.
+6 Why would an increase in the cost of coffee beans lead to higher cappuccino prices?

-- 7 Why are pensioners more likely to be affected by higher inflation rates compared to employed people?
+7 Why are pensioners more likely to be affected by higher inflation rates compared to employed people?

+Evaluate and create

-- 8 Find out what hyperinflation means and give an example of one country that experienced it.
-Write a paragraph describing how it was affected. - 9 Think of at least three items you have purchased in the past that now cost more to buy.
+8 Find out what hyperinflation means and give an example of one country that experienced it.
+Write a paragraph describing how it was affected.

+Ind 9 Think of at least three items you have purchased in the past that now cost more to buy.
 Explain why the price for these items may have increased.

-5.3 Measuring participation in the Australian economy - the unemployment rate
+12.3 Measuring participation in the Australian economy - the unemployment rate population of 1995 1999 2003 2007 2011 2015 Year